Asho Chin people: Language

-Asho language is spoken by approximately 174,000 speakers (2022), with at least two dialects - the Hill dialect spoken in the Chittagong Hill tracts, and the Plains dialect, spoken in the south.
+Asho language is spoken by approximately 174,000 speakers (2022), with at least two dialects - the Hill dialect spoken in the Chittagong Hill Tracts, and the Plains dialect, spoken in the south.
 The Plains dialect has undergone significant phonological, lexical, and grammatical influence from Burmese due to extensive language contact.

 The Asho are bilingual in Burmese.

 Asho is written using a variant of the Pwo Karen script, which itself is derived from the Mon–Burmese script.
-Rev. G. Whitehead of Anglican Society for the Propagation of the Gospel, introduced the Latin script for writing Asho.
+Rev. G. Whitehead of Anglican Society for the Propagation of the Gospel introduced the Latin script for writing Asho.

-Religion
+Religion and culture

 Unlike other Chin tribes who are predominantly Christian, approximately 60% of the Asho Chin are Theravada Buddhists, while 15% are Christians, and the remainder continue practicing animism.